 An alcoholic may initiate drinking behavior at the first sign of these undesirable symptoms, prolonging the cycle of maladaptive drinking behavior.
-To be sure, a person in acute alcohol withdrawal may feel terrible, but in some situations, the actual withdrawal effects themselves can be quite serious–even life threatening, such as seizures.
-Furthermore, the time period that these dangerous effects may occur is quite prolonged–lasting from one to three days after the last drink was consumed.
+To be sure, a person in acute alcohol withdrawal may feel terrible but, in some situations, the actual withdrawal effects themselves can be quite serious—even life threatening, such as in the case of seizures.
+Furthermore, the time period over which these dangerous effects may occur is quite prolonged—acute withdrawal symptoms can last for one to three days from the day the last drink was consumed.
 For these reasons, during this dangerous period, a physician or other trained medical professional should be on hand to closely monitor the person in the midst of acute alcohol withdrawal.

 As one might guess, the daunting prospect of weathering these symptoms until they subside is one of the many factors that prevent people from quitting.
 But, as withdrawal from alcohol is something that needs to occur prior to recovery, many treatment centers provide medically supervised detox programs to help usher a patient through this time span as comfortably and safely as possible.

 For help finding alcohol treatment programs that provide medically assisted detox, call our toll-free helpline at .

 The 2013 National Survey on Drug Use and Health (NSDUH) states that, of the estimated 23 million individuals needing treatment for an illicit drug or alcohol addiction problem, a mere fraction of that number ultimately received the help they needed.

 It’s quite a shame, because there are thousands of drug and alcohol rehab centers around the country, each offering a variety of treatment options to help someone struggling with alcoholism.
 Treatment can be provided on either an outpatient or inpatient basis and is carried out over varying treatment lengths.